EvaMaeRey/ggplot2-extension-cookbook/README.md

 ### Steps 1

 Then, we bundle up this computation into a function (step 1), called compute\_panel\_waterfall.
-This function then define the compute\_panel element in the ggproto object (step 2).
 We want the computation done *panel-wise* because of the interdependence between the events, which run along the x axis.
 Group-wise computation (the defining compute\_group element), would fail us, as the cross-event interdependence would not be preserved.

 ``` r
 compute_panel_waterfall <- function(data, scales, width = .90){